Home Recipes Cream and Jam Long John Doughnut Recipe

 When this starts to happen, stop your mixer and put the dough onto a dry and lightly floured surface.

-The dough will still be quite wet and sticky; add a little flour on top of the dough and flour your hands.
-Then gently incorporate the extra flour into the dough, adding only small amounts at a time if needed.
+The dough will still be quite wet and sticky.
+Add a little flour to the top of the dough and flour your hands.
+Then, gently incorporate the extra flour into the dough, adding only small amounts at a time if needed.

-The dough needs to become soft and springy and should no longer stick to your hands.
+The dough must become soft and springy and no longer stick to your hands.

-Be careful not to add to much flour or over-knead the dough.
-Over kneading will cause too much gluten from the flour to be released, and it will not prove adequately or rise while frying.
+Be careful not to add too much flour or over-knead the dough.
+Over-kneading releases too much gluten from the flour, which will cause the dough to not prove adequately or rise while frying.

 Once the dough is kneaded, add a little olive oil to a medium or large bowl.
 Use some paper towel or basting brush and spread the oil all over the inside of the bowl.
 The oil will stop the dough from sticking to the bowl.

-Form a ball out of the dough, place it in the bowl and then cover with glad wrap and a tea towel.
+Form a ball out of the dough, place it in the bowl, and cover with glad wrap and a tea towel.
 If your workspace is not warm enough, place the bowl in a warm area, such as a preheated oven, in front of a heater.
-Then let the dough prove for 2 hours.
-The dough needs to grow in size but not quite doubled.
+Then, let the dough prove for 2 hours.
+The dough needs to grow in size but not quite double.

 Long John Doughnut recipe

-Once the dough has proved, place it on a lightly floured surface and with a floured rolling pin, roll the dough out into a rectangle shape.
-The dough needs to be a centimetre thick also.
+Once the dough has proved, place it on a lightly floured surface.
+With a floured rolling pin, roll the dough out into a rectangle.
+The dough needs to be a centimetre thick.

 Trim the edges to form straighter sides and then cut into five equal parts.
-With the excess dough, blend it all back together and roll out again to make the 6th long john doughnut.
+With the excess dough, blend it all back together and roll it out again to make the sixth long-john doughnut.

-Place the long johns onto a tray lined with baking paper, along with the offcuts.
+Place the long johns and the offcuts on a tray lined with baking paper.
 Cover loosely with glad wrap and a tea towel and let them prove for 1 hour.
 The dough will rise just slightly.

 Long John Doughnut recipe